typst/typst/docs/src/reference/types.md

 Keep in mind that not always all components can be used.
-For example, if you create a new datetime with `#datetime(year: 2023, month: 10, day: 13)`, it will be stored as a plain date internally, meaning that you cannot use the `hour` or `minute` components.
+For example, if you create a new datetime with `#datetime(year: 2023, month: 10, day: 13)`, it will be stored as a plain date internally, meaning that you cannot use components such as `hour` or `minute`, which would only work on datetimes that have a specified time.

 - pattern: string (positional)
   The format used to display the datetime.